Michael A. Taylor: Retirement

 Taylor announced his retirement to members of the media on September 28, 2025, before the final game of the season versus the Washington Nationals at Nationals Park, a place he played for many years.
 He said he had decided a few months earlier to retire to spend more time with his family, though he was interested in coaching down the road.
 “To be able to play my last games of my career here in this ballpark in front of these fans, it’s just the icing on the cake,” Taylor said.
 He received multiple standing ovations from the Nationals Park crowd.

+Post-playing career

+After his retirement, Taylor was hired as an outfield instructor for the Minnesota Twins prior to the 2026 season to work under new manager Derek Shelton, whom we had played under with the Pirates.
+Shelton noted that as a player with the Pirates, Taylor had helped coach Oneil Cruz for his move from shortstop to center field, even though the shift came at the expense of Taylor's playing time.
+“I think it just speaks to the quality of human being," Shelton said.

 Personal life

-He is married to his wife Brianna and has two children, Naomi and Deuce.
-The couple have two children.
+He is married to his wife Brianna and has two children.

+Taylor used his middle initial during his playing career to honor his father Anthony, who died in 2017.